-An Iranian woman who writes for The Times of Israel faced deportation to her native country from Turkey, a proposition that did not bode well for her safety.
+An Iranian writer employed by The Times of Israel faced deportation to her native country from Turkey, a proposition that did not bode well for her safety.
 But Neda Amin's story ends happily, writes Raphael Ahren, as she is now safe in Jerusalem:

 Hours after she arrived at Ben Gurion Airport on Thursday, Neda Amin, an Iranian-born journalist who feared being deported to her native country, thanked the Israeli government for granting her refuge, adding that she has Jewish roots and would love to live in Israel.